dcolcott/aws-amplify-sagemaker-inference-client/README.md

 --endpoint-config-name $EPC_NAME
 ```

 The Amazon Sagemaker Endpoint will now be deployed, this can take a number of minutes to complete.
-Look in the Amazon Sagemaker console and verify the Endpoint is being initialised.
+Look in the Amazon Sagemaker console and verify the Endpoint is being initialized.

 ## Deploying the Inference Client Application.
 Deploying the application stack described using AWS Amplify is just a few simple commands but does assume you have access to an AWS environment.